Florida Freshwater Fishing

 Freshwater turtles taken from the wild may not be sold, but freshwater turtles raised on turtle aquaculture facilities or purchased from licensed vendors as captive bred stock can be sold.
 Snapping turtles, cooters and map turtles may not be taken from the wild because of similarity to alligator snapping turtles, Suwannee cooters, and Barbour’s map turtles, respectively.
 Additionally, alligator snapping turtles, Suwannee cooters and Barbour’s map turtles may not be taken from the wild or possessed without a Scientific Collecting Permit.
 Striped mud turtles from the Lower Keys may not be taken from the wild.

 The following species have a possession limit of two: loggerhead musk turtles, box turtles, Escambia map turtles and Diamondback terrapins.
 For all other freshwater turtles, take is limited to one turtle per person per day from the wild for noncommercial use.
 Freshwater turtles only can be taken by hand, dip net, minnow seine or baited hook.
 Many freshwater turtle species may be taken year round, but softshell turtles may not be taken from the wild from May 1 to July 31.
 In addition, collecting and possession of freshwater turtle eggs is prohibited without a permit.
 You may transport no more than one turtle at a time, unless you have proof that all turtles were purchased legally (receipt indicating the purchase date; quantity and species of turtles acquired; and the name and address of supplier), an importation permit from the FWC for turtles being brought into Florida, or a valid Aquaculture Certificate of Registration from the Florida Department of Agriculture and Consumer Services (FDACS: FloridaAquaculture.com).
 Red-eared sliders may be harvested without a permit but not possessed alive without a conditional species permit.
 Those in possession of a valid Aquaculture Certificate of Registration and restricted species authorization from the FDACS (FloridaAquaculture.com) may culture and sell red-eared sliders, but only to out-of-state recipients or Floridians who have a valid conditional species permit.
 However, certified turtle farmers that buy red-eared sliders for direct retail sale must have a conditional species permit.
-The application for a conditional species permit is at GoOutdoorsFlorida.com.
+Conditional species permit information is at MyFWC.com/license/wildlife/nonnative-species.
 Rules subject to change; see FLrules.org for the latest.

 What regulations apply to clams, mussels and other mollusks?

 Regulations governing taking and possession of freshwater mussels are covered by 68A-23.015 FAC.
 In summary, “Taking” live or dead freshwater mussels for the purpose of sale, as well as “selling,” is prohibited.
 Bag Limit: No person shall take more than 10 freshwater mussels, or 20 half-shells of the families Unionidae and Margaritiferidae per day.
 Additionally, no person may possess more than two days’ bag limit (20 individuals, 40 half-shells) of any mussels of these families.
-Any deviation requires a permit from the Executive Director, in accordance with 68A-9.002 FAC.
+Any deviation requires a permit from the Executive Director, in accordance with 68A-9.002 FAC (see illustrations).